sbslee/pypgx/docs/cli.rst

    Optional arguments:
      -h, --help            Show this help message and exit.
      --fitted              Show the fitted line as well.
-     --path PATH           Create plots in this directory.
+     --path PATH           Create plots in this directory (default: current directory).
      --samples TEXT [TEXT ...]
                            Specify which samples should be included for analysis by providing a text file (.txt, .tsv, .csv, or .list)